Edward Bouverie Pusey: Controversialist

 Pusey studied the Church Fathers, and the Caroline Divines who revived traditions of pre-Reformation teaching.
 His sermon at the university during May 1843, The Holy Eucharist, a Comfort to the Penitent caused him to be suspended for two years from preaching.
 The condemned sermon soon sold 18,000 copies.

 In 1843 Pusey received the vows of Marian Hughes, who was the first Anglican woman to make these since the reformation.
 She went on to be mother superior at an order she founded in Oxford.

 Pusey was involved with theological and academic controversies, occupied with articles, letters, treatises and sermons.
 He was involved with the Gorham controversy of 1850, with the question of Oxford reform during 1854, with the prosecution of some of the writers of Essays and Reviews, especially of Benjamin Jowett, during 1863, and with the question as to the reform of the marriage laws from 1849 to the end of his life.

 By reviving the doctrine of the Real Presence, Pusey contributed to the increase of ritualism in the Church of England.
-Puseyite, became a term for Anglican Ritualists: "great in puerilities, when he bows and when he stands", and "half papist and half protestant".
-He had little sympathy with ritualists, however, and protested that as part of a university sermon of 1859.
-He came to defend those who were accused of violating the law by their practice of ritual; but the Ritualists largely ignored the actual Puseyites.
+Puseyite became a term for Anglican Ritualists: "great in puerilities, when he bows and when he stands", and "half papist and half protestant".
+He himself, however, had little sympathy with the revival of ritualism (i.e. with the revival of pre-Reformation ceremonies) and protested that as part of a university sermon of 1859.
+He did come to defend those who were accused of violating the law by their practice of ritual, but did not himself embrace and endorse it.
+Nevertheless, supporters of Pusey's theological claims and adherents of ritualism came to coincide to a large extent.
+As a result, the term "Puseyite" was replaced by "ritualist" as the designation of the adherents of the theological doctrines Pusey had argued for.